tiffanyj41/hermes/docs/glossary.md

 **Vector Type**: Hermes separates vectors into two distinct types: User Vector and Content Vector.
 User Vector refers to the vector describing users in the data.
 Content Vector refers to the vector describing content in the data.
 Users can implement other vector types as needed if User Vector and Content Vector does not describe the vector they are building.

-**Vectorizer**: Vectorizer is a variable used in configuration file to refer to the data where each JSON file is coming from.
+**Vectorizer**: see "Dataname".
+This is a deprecated name used before we decided to stick with "Dataname".

 ## W